3ll3d00d/madmeasurer/readme.md

                             libbluray
       -s, --silent          Print the main title name only (NB: only make sense when searching for one title)
+      --analyse-main-algos  Produces a report showing which titles are determined as the main title
       --dry-run             Execute without changing any files
       --bd-debug-mask BD_DEBUG_MASK
                             Specifies a debug mask to be passed as BD_DEBUG_MASK